7 Reasons Active Traders are Choosing ETFs Over Stocks

 - Lower costs and fees: ETFs typically have significantly lower fees than mutual funds.
 Mutual funds have a load fee, which ranges from 3 to 8.5 perfect.
-ETFs skip this cost, though they do carry operational fees and commissions.
+ETFs, skip this cost, though they do carry operational fees and commissions.
 These commissions are fixed in specific dollar amounts (around $8-$10).
-Additionally, ETFs don’t carry 12b-1 fees, which are simply advertising, marketing and distribution fees passed onto traders from mutual fund managers.
-Overall, ETFs have much lower total expenses than other similar investment options such as mutual funds and index funds, making ETFs an appealing option for first time traders.
+Additionally, ETFs don’t carry 12b-1 fees, which are simply advertising, marketing, and distribution fees passed onto traders from mutual fund managers.
+Overall, ETFs have much lower total expenses than other similar investment options such as mutual funds and index funds, making ETFs an appealing option for first-time traders.

 - Liquidity: One major advantage of ETFs vs mutual funds is that ETFs are so much more liquid.
 Where mutual funds can only be priced and traded after the close of markets, ETFs can be traded on an intraday basis, giving investors more opportunity to exit a trade if that trade is going against a trader.
 For this reason alone, ETFs are a fantastic starting point for new investors.

 - Popularity: ETFs are growing in popularity, especially amongst millennials and beginning traders.
 In fact, two different surveys by BlackRock and Charles Schwab, two of the world’s leading investment firms, found that more than 60 percent of millennials identify ETFs as their preferred investment strategy.
-That’s a major reason in the recent boom of ETFs.
+That’s a major reason for the recent boom of ETFs.
 And while popularity on its own may not justify an investment, when paired with the various other perks of ETFs, rising popularity ensures that ETFs will be sticking around and rising for some time to come.

 - Tax advantages: Due to structural differences, mutual funds see more capital gains taxes than ETFs.
 ETFs only incur a tax when they’re sold off.
 With mutual funds, the tax is passed on throughout the life of the investment.
 For new traders, this means more simplified reporting and lower expenses.